SamHammami/COMP318_Proj3/README.md

 * CLion Set up - April 27, 2024

-* Adjusted AVLTrees.h - April 05, 2024
+* Adjusted changeMaker.h - April 28, 2024

-* Completed 1st Class (BT) - April 06, 2024
+* Completed Greedy Approach - April 30, 2024

-* Some work on Main.cpp - April 06, 2024
+* Some work on Main.cpp - April 30, 2024

-* Planning Binary Search Tree Class - April 06, 2024
+* Planning Dynamic Approach (Book.
+Chap 8) - May 01, 2024

-* Developed 2nd Class (BST) - April 07, 2024

-* Started Implementing 3rd Class (B_BST) - April 07, 2024

-* Checking Rotations (Single/Double) - April 09, 2024

 * Discussing the project with Prof. Tony - May 02, 2024

-* Solved nodeType Typo issue - April , 2024

-* Completed the 2nd Class (BST) - April 10, 2024

-* Discussed my AVLtrees.cpp/.h with Peer Tutor.h - April 10, 2024
+* Developed Dynamic Approach - May 02, 2024

-* Solved some issues & More work on Main.cpp - April 10, 2024
+* Solved (DP) Approach Issue - May 03, 2024

-* Completed the 3rd Class (B_BST) - April 11, 2024

-* Testing Main.cpp (Specific Cases, Display, Delete) - April 11, 2024
+* Testing Main.cpp (Specific Cases, Display, Delete) - May 03, 2024

+* Checking-In with Professor **Tony** - May 03, 2024

-* Commenting the code (Sam style) - April 12, 2024
+* Commenting the code (Sam style) - May 04, 2024

-* Final Testing - April 12, 2024

-* Checking-In with Professor **Tony** - May 04, 2024
+* Final Testing - May 04, 2024

 * Uploaded_Final Version - May 04, 2024
 ****************************